Tax Management India. Com

 X X X X Extracts X X X X

-..... or a total cost of ₹ 58,49,320/-.
+..... financial year 1999-2000 for a total cost of ₹ 58,49,320/-.
 Share of each of the assessee in the said cost was ₹ 14,62,330/-.
 It seems there was a building standing therein which, as per the Assessing Officer, was demolished.
 A house was constructed in the said land during the period April, 2001 to March, 2004.
 During the course of the regular assessment proceedings of one of these assessees, namely, Shri Shivlal, Assessing Officer required from him details of cost of construction of the building.
 Address of the building was Door No.87, Mint Street, Chennai-79.
 A valuation made by a Registered Valuer was furnished by the assessee and in such valuation report, value of the building was shown as ₹ 74.85 lakhs.
 As against this, the details of construction expenses filed by the assessees gave a figure of ₹ 1,28,92,674/- which included value of the land and incidental charges.
 After excluding value of the land, the cost of construction admitted by the assessee as worked out by the A.O. came to ₹ 72,21,622/- against the value of ₹ 74.85 lakhs fixed by the Registered Valuer.
-Assessing Officer examined Shri Shivlal, whereupon it seems he admitted that no books were maintained for .....
+Assessing Officer examined Shri Shivlal, whereupon it seems he admitted that n .....

 X X X X Extracts X X X X